metalsmith/metalsmith/Readme.md

   - [A simple static site generator.](examples/static-site)
   - [A Jekyll-like static site generator.](examples/jekyll)
   - [A Wintersmith-like static site generator.](examples/wintersmith)

+## Resources

+  - [Getting to Know Metalsmith](http://www.robinthrift.com/posts/getting-to-know-metalsmith/) - a great series about how to use Metalsmith for your static site.

 ## CLI